IGLTA Accredited™ Criteria

 2

-Accreditees must upload the excerpt from their staff manual or handbook that includes non-discrimination policies that protects LGBTQ+ members of staff.
-Other verifiable documents could be a staff contract and recruitment advertisements/job descriptions that explicitly state equal opportunities based on sexual orientation and gender identity.
+Accreditees must upload the excerpt from their staff manual or handbook that includes non-discrimination policies that protect LGBTQ+ members of staff.
+Other verifiable documents could be a staff contract and recruitment advertisements/job descriptions that explicitly state equal opportunities based on sexual orientation, gender identity and gender expression (SOGIE).

-We understand that in certain countries/regions local laws may not support the requirement of such policies, but in such instances the company/organization can provide internal policies that protects its LGBTQIA+ members of staff.
+We understand that in certain countries/regions local laws may not support the requirement of such policies, but in such instances, the company/organization can provide internal policies that protect its LGBTQ+ members of staff.

 3